Secure CheckoutPersonal information is secured with SSL technology.

 11. Recent Advancements in Measuring Environmental Impact of Textiles and Clothing Supply Chain

-Assessing the Environmental Impact of Textiles and the Clothing Supply Chain 2e is a fully updated practical guide on how to identify and respond to environmental challenges across the supply chain.
-This new edition features updates to important data on environmental impacts and their measurements, sustainable use of water and electricity, and new legislation, standards, and schemes.
+Assessing the Environmental Impact of Textiles and the Clothing Supply Chain, Second Edition is a fully updated, practical guide on how to identify and respond to environmental challenges across the supply chain.
+This new edition features updates to important data on environmental impacts and their measurements, the sustainable use of water and electricity, and new legislation, standards and schemes.
+Chapters provide an introduction to the textile supply chain and an overview of the methods used to measure environmental impacts, including greenhouse gas emissions, water and energy footprints, and a lifecycle assessment (LCA) on environmental impacts.

 - Provides a holistic view of the sustainability issues that affect the textile value chain

-- Reviews the key methods for the reduction of the environmental impact of textile products, and how they are implemented in practice
+- Reviews key methods for the reduction of the environmental impact of textile products and how they are implemented in practice

-- Includes methods for calculating product carbon footprints (PCFs), ecological footprints (EFs) and life cycle assessment (LCA)
+- Includes methods for calculating product carbon footprints (PCFs), ecological footprints (EFs) and lifecycle assessments (LCA)

 Sustainability managers and life cycle assessment professionals in the textiles and fashion sector